greentic-ai/greentic-conformance/README.md

 - `cargo test` – run the local test suite (no online access)

 CI enforces all three commands.
 Online checks can be enabled via repository or environment configuration (see `.github/workflows/ci.yml`).

+## Releases & Publishing

+- Versions are sourced from each crate’s `Cargo.toml`.
+- Pushing to `master` auto-tags crates whose versions changed using `<crate>-v<version>`.
+- The publish workflow then pushes updated crates to crates.io.
+- Publishing is idempotent and succeeds even when versions already exist.

 ## License